emonmeena/fanland-frontend/README.md

 > Done!

 ## Guide to use fanland
-### Features
-- Fanland is a web aaplication where a user can join fanclubs of their choice.
-Anyone can create a fanclub and friends can search for it.
-- New messages are highlighted with the yellow line.
-- A image preview feature while sharing an image.
-- Their is a member list in each fanclub's chat-room, where online users are highlighted with a green mrk on their profile pic.
-- Fans can share their thoughts and images in no-time with all the members (RTC support via websockets).
-- Admin can assign a member an admin role.
-- Admins can delete any message and can also ban any user.
-- The banned user will not able to participate in the discussions or anything which can affect other members.
-- A leader is there on every clubpage, indicating most active members in that particular fanclub.
-- A real time notification feature, which shows the admin activity (make admin to other member && ban a user).
-- Attractive design and interactive UI inspired by oour favourite, Spotify.
-- Each person have a unique username.

 ### First step
 - You first need to create an account, go to `http://localhost:3000/signup` .